-Vehicle Code 14610 VC is the California statute that makes it a crime for a person unlawfully to use a driver’s license.
-Unlawful use is when a person:
+Vehicle Code 14610 VC is the California statute that makes it a crime for a person to use a driver’s license for an unlawful purpose.
+A conviction is a misdemeanor punishable by up to 6 months in jail and a fine of up to $1000.00.

-- Jose ignores a driver’s license suspension notice from the DMV and continues to use it.
+- Jose ignores a California driver’s license suspension notice from the Department of Motor Vehicles (DMV) and continues to use it.

 - Michelle lends her license to her younger sister, so she has a fake ID.